 OECD Home › Innovation › Innovation in science, technology and industry › Latest Documents

 English, , 746kb

-This international conference on "Globalisation and Open Innovation" examined trends in globalisation and "open" models for innovation in firms as well as implications for policy making.
+This international symposium examined trends in global networks for innovation in firms as well as implications for policy making.

 This document presents the three main components of a collaborative project on careers of doctorate holders: 1) the methodological guidelines; 2) a core model questionnaire and instruction manual; and 3) output indicator tables used for reporting data at the international level.

 This conference considered innovation in the software sector from an economic perspective, taking into account the factors that drive innovation, including key framework conditions.